Warning: sarcasm ensues.

 Whether they do or don’t go ahead with such a great idea, it seems Facebook is making yet another attempt to humanize itself.
 You know those people who are constantly interrupting conversations?
 Facebook just joined the gang, and will now help make human conversations more natural.

 The real reason for this decision, however, is simple.
 As a friend put it:

 After some careful thought, it becomes clear what Facebook must do:

 Advertise all the things

-It’s a simulation, but it’s also reality, like a rigged arcade machine: advertisers pay to play, but will never win solely based on skill.
-They won’t lose solely based on chance, too.
-While the game is being played, the machine is calculating probable outcomes according to many different elements.
+It’s both simulation and reality, like a rigged arcade machine: advertisers pay to play, but will never win solely based on skill.
+On the other hand, they won’t lose solely based on chance: while the game is being played, the machine is calculating probable outcomes according to many different elements.